Charlotte Strutt, 1st Baroness Rayleigh

 Charlotte Mary Gertrude Strutt, 1st Baroness Rayleigh (29 May 1758 – 13 September 1836), known as Lady Charlotte FitzGerald from 1758 to 1789 and as Lady Charlotte Strutt from 1789 to 1821, was a British peeress.

+Early life

 Charlotte was the daughter of James FitzGerald, 1st Duke of Leinster, and his wife, Lady Emily, daughter of Charles Lennox, 2nd Duke of Richmond, and the second of the famous Lennox sisters.
 Lord Edward FitzGerald and Charles FitzGerald, 1st Baron Lecale, were her brothers.
 Through her mother she was a descendant of King Charles II.

+Personal life

 In Toulouse on 23 February 1789 Charlotte married Joseph Strutt, later Member of Parliament for Maldon and the member of an Essex family that had made their fortune from its milling business.
-The couple had three children: a son, John (later the second Baron Rayleigh), and two daughters.
+The couple had three surviving children, a son, John (later the second Baron Rayleigh), and two daughters, including: